Eric Godoy: Career

 He debuted in 2005 on the First Team from where he was called to join the national team.

 Fighting a post holder, together with colleagues who serve as a central defender but also the DT Jorge Aravena puts it as midfielder, a position that was playing throw the José Sulantay process of FIFA U-20 World Cup.

 National team

 He was pre-selected sub 17 (2005).
-Moreover, in the presence sum Valparaiso team that participated in the Binacionals Goames of 2003.
+Moreover, in the presence sum Valparaíso team that participated in the Binacionals Goames of 2003.

 Besides records attendances in the selection chilena sub 20 in the South American sub-20, 2007 (in the 4–2 victory over Peru as alternate) and friendly matches to prepare for it.
 He was a key player as the link connecting to the defense and midfield in Chile in 2007 FIFA U-20 World Cup in Canada.
 He played in 5 of 7 matches during the FIFA U-20 World Cup.

 At senior level, he made one appearance in a friendly match against Paraguay in 2011.